noradno/global_public_goods/README.md

-# Measuring ODA for provision of GPGs and Efforts to Tackle Concequences of Global Challenges
+# Measuring ODA for provision of GPGs and Efforts to Tackle Consequences of Global Challenges

 ## Methodology